Engee documentation

 The next cycle simulates 10 pulses of the received signal.

-We set the primer to generate noise in the receiver so that we can reproduce the same results.
+Let's set the initial state of the noise generator in the receiver so that the same results can be reproduced.

 In [ ]: